-The distinction is subtle, but it’s an important one for Derrick Behm, who is deaf, a student in Georgetown University’s master’s program in Urban & Regional Planning and a college graduate of Gallaudet.
+The distinction is subtle, but it’s an important one for Derrick Behm, who is Deaf, a student in Georgetown University’s Master's in Urban & Regional Planning program and a college graduate of Gallaudet.
 Behm envisions a planning process that considers the experiences of every member of a diverse community, not just a hypothetical “average” citizen.

 Empowering a Community